-An outsourced answering service should serve as an extension to your business, but this is only possible if your team and answering service provider are on the same page.
+An outsourced answering service team should serve as an extension to your business, but this is only possible if your team and answering service provider are on the same page.

-Use the following tips during each stage of your business relationship to create and maintain a healthy partnership with your answering service.
+Use the following tips during each stage of your business relationship to create and maintain a healthy partnership with your outsourced answering service.

 Consider Their Core Values

 It is incredibly important to work with others who share your core values.
 This is especially important when working with an outsourced call center or answering service as these types of partners represent your business to callers.

 If your answering service company doesn't share similar core values to your business, they could misrepresent your business to callers.

 Try A Test Call or Listen To Sample Calls from Different Answering Services

 After taking a look at their website, you may want to give your potential outsourced answering service a call.
 Your call will most likely be answered by operators, so you will have an opportunity to hear how their call operators sound on the phone.
 This helps you decide if these operators would work well answering your business calls.

 Another way to hear how the call operators sound is to ask for a sample call, or call script.
 Most providers will have real calls on file (with personal customer info edited out) that they can share with you, allowing you to see first hand how effective their customer service skills are.

 Plan to Visit Their Offices